History of the Royal Air Force: "War on Terror"

 As part of the British contribution (codenamed Operation Veritas) to the 2001 invasion of Afghanistan at the start of the War in Afghanistan, the RAF provided support to the United States by operating air-to-air refuelling tankers and reconnaissance aircraft as well as proving the use of its bases.
 Chinook helicopters have provided airlift support to coalition forces.
 In late 2004, as part of Operation Herrick, RAF Harriers were based at Kandahar Airfield in Afghanistan, operating in the close air support role against the Taliban.
 The Harriers were replaced by an equivalent force of Tornados GR4 in spring 2009.
 From March to May 2002, No. 39 Squadron took part in Operation Ramson, looking for terrorist threats in Somalia.

 The 2003 invasion of Iraq saw a large RAF deployment to the Gulf, including RAF strike aircraft.
 The RAF also staged the base for the 4 US B-52 Bombers which attacked Iraq almost every night.
-The only RAF losses were a friendly fire incident when an RAF Tornado jet was shot down by a US Patriot missile killing both pilot and Weapons Systems Operator due to the Patriot missile mistakenly recognising the Tornado as a Mig, and a Hercules transport plane shot down by ground fire killing the ten personnel on board just after takeoff from the US controlled airfield.
+The only RAF losses were a friendly fire incident when an RAF Tornado jet was shot down by a US Patriot missile killing both pilot and Weapons Systems Officer due to the Patriot missile mistakenly recognising the Tornado as a Mig, and a Hercules transport plane shot down by ground fire killing the ten personnel on board just after takeoff from the US controlled airfield.
 Following the invasion occupation of southern Iraq by British Forces, the RAF was deployed at Basra.
 As part of Operation Telic, Merlin, Puma and Chinook helicopters operated from Basra, protected by the RAF Regiment, forming 903 Expeditionary Air Wing.